 We’re excited to announce a new partnership between The Colorado Hiker and Nomad Colorado.
 Over the upcoming months, all of the content on this website will be transferred to Nomad Colorado.
 The content of this page has already been transferred and can be found on the Lost Lake Trail page on Nomad Colorado.
 Happy trails!

-Lake Isabelle Trailhead: Long Lake Trailhead (near Brainard Lake) Activities: Hiking, Backpacking, Camping, Snowshoeing, Fishing Closest City / Town: Ward, Colorado Driving Directions: The Long Lake Trailhead is within the Brainard Lake Recreation Area, off Highway 72, 13 miles north of Nederland, and just north of Ward.
+***Please note that The Colorado Hiker is no longer being updated.
+For current information on this trail and other Colorado tips, please visit Nomad Colorado.
+You can find specific information on this trail by visiting the Lake Isabelle Trail page on Nomad Colorado.*** Lake Isabelle Trailhead: Long Lake Trailhead (near Brainard Lake) Activities: Hiking, Backpacking, Camping, Snowshoeing, Fishing Closest City / Town: Ward, Colorado Driving Directions: The Long Lake Trailhead is within the Brainard Lake Recreation Area, off Highway 72, 13 miles north of Nederland, and just north of Ward.
 Turn west onto Brainard Lake Road (County Road 102, National Forest System Road 112).
 (Note: This road is closed at the halfway point to Brainard Lake from late October through late June/early July).
 Travel approximately 5 miles on the paved road to Brainard Lake.
 The Long Lake Trailhead is .5 miles up the left fork of a side road that turns off at the west end of Brainard Lake.
 Hiking Distances: (all distances are one way) Long Lake: .2 miles Lake Isabelle: 2.1 miles Description: The Brainard Lake area is a busy little bee during the warm season, as is much of the Indian Peaks Wilderness Area.
 However, it’s incredibly beautiful.
-Heading out from the Long Lake Trailhead, the trail begins its relatively gentle ascent up to Long Lake and Lake Isabelle.
-After a quarter-mile of trekking, the trail intersects the Jean Lunning Trail, which will take you over to and around Long Lake. […]
+Heading out from […]

 Trailhead: Just about anywhere (there really are no formal trailheads used to jump onto the Great Sand Dunes, although most people begin their hike near Medano Creek) Activities: Hiking, Camping (paid campground or backpacking) Closest City / Town: Blanca, Colorado Driving Directions: From Denver, Colorado Springs, or Pueblo, the fastest route is to start by heading south on I-25 to Walsenburg.
 Head west on US 160.
 Finally, swing north on state highway 150.
 Colorado 150 will take you directly to the Great Sand Dunes.
 Hiking Distance: As short or as long as you desire.
 The Great Sand Dunes — encompassing 30 square miles — offer excellent free-lance hiking.
 Description: We can’t provide you with too much information because there is no trail on the dunes.
 What we can say is that visiting the Great Sand Dunes is a life experience that you will likely never forget.
 Try to visit the Great Sand Dunes during the late spring or early summer when Medano Creek is flowing full-force.
 Bathing in the creek is a great way to beat the heat.
 It’s also a perfect way to keep your kids happy and fully entertained.
 The “High Dune” is neither the highest in elevation nor […]